antfu/talks/2023-10-28/src/slides.md

 To get out of the intersection, we could try to extend the scope of Nuxt DevTools.
 So, we came up with the idea of DevTools Kit.
 So dreamming big, let's imagine that it could be the shared infrastructure of any frameworks.
 We could have Vue DevTools, that we could share some logics between Vue and Nuxt.
 Then maybe also Svelte, React, Solid, Qwik or more.

-In the end, it could be a much larger scope with the "Set Union".
+In the end, it could be much larger scopes with a larger community.
 -->

 ---